-3. At least six credits in cultural studies such as: 243, Topics in Cultural Studies; 249/349,the Paris Program Seminar; 250, Mali Program; Film and Society in Mali.
+3. At least six credits in cultural studies such as: French 243, Topics in Cultural Studies; French 245, Francophone Literature of Africa and the Caribbean; French 249/349, the Paris Program; French 250, the Mali Program.

 6. The Integrative Exercise (3 credits): During their senior year students will expand and deepen an essay in French from one of their advanced courses in the major.
 Normally, but not always, the director for this project will be the professor from that course.
 This essay may be completed during any term, but must be finished by the end of winter term.
 In the spring, students will deliver an oral presentation (in English) of their work